The 2.3 GHz continuum survey of the GEM project: Final map preparation and calibration

-When applied to the Colombian data set, the precision of the baseline calibration was set by the level of the fluctuations in the ground profile of Fig.~\ref{Fig9}, or $62\pm16$\th{mK}.
-Without this {\it a priori} calibration, the ground profile fluctuations would have increased to $1357\pm424$\th{mK} and they would have compromised any subsequent baseline calibration.
-For comparison, the ground profile fluctuations in the Brazilian data averaged to $355\pm55$\th{mK} in the Winter I, $350\pm56$\th{mK} in the Winter II and $362\pm57$\th{mK} in the Summer data set before their baseline was calibrated.
-This difference in implementing the baseline calibration did not allow the Colombian and Brazilian surveys to be merged along their entire region of overlap ($-23\deg\la\delta\la+6\deg$).
-Instead, an offset of $148\pm24$\th{K} was applied to the Colombian data according to the difference between the two surveys along the Northern boundary (best signal-to-noise ratio) of the Brazilian survey for $\alpha\la17$\th{h} and around an overlapping rectangular region $\sim11\deg$ wide for $\alpha\ga17$\th{h}.
-The merging of the two surveys in this overlap region allowed reciliant traces of ground striping in the Brazilian survey to be reduced.
+When applied to the Colombian data set, the precision of the baseline calibration was set by the level of the fluctuations in the ground profile of Fig.~\ref{Fig9}, or $62\pm16$\thinspace{mK}.
+Without this {\it a priori} calibration, the ground profile fluctuations would have increased to $1357\pm424$\thinspace{mK} and would have compromised any subsequent baseline calibration.
+For comparison, the ground profile fluctuations in the Brazilian data averaged to $355\pm55$\thinspace{mK} in the winter I, $350\pm56$\thinspace{mK} in the winter II and $362\pm57$\thinspace{mK} in the summer data sets before their baseline was calibrated.
+This difference in implementing the baseline calibration did not allow the Colombian and Brazilian surveys to be merged along their entire region of overlap ($-23\degr\la\delta\la+6\degr$).
+Instead, an offset of $148\pm24$\thinspace{mK} was applied to the Colombian data according to the difference between the two surveys along the northern boundary (best signal-to-noise ratio) of the Brazilian survey for $\alpha\la17$\thinspace{h} and around an overlapping rectangular region $\sim11\degr$ wide for $\alpha\ga17$\thinspace{h}.
+The merging of the two surveys in this overlap region allowed resiliant traces of ground striping in the Brazilian survey to be reduced.
 Ultimately, the baseline calibration relied on the uniformity in the sampling of the surveyed sky area.
-With our observational technique of Zenith-centered circular scans, the sky is sampled preferentially towards the edges of the declination band.
+With our observational technique of zenith-centered circular scans, the sky is sampled preferentially toward the edges of the declination band.

 This intrinsic bias diminishes with the number of observations by statistical virtue alone and, thus, contributed to the baseline differences between the two maps.
 Of course, cuts in the TOD, such as those indicated in Table \ref{Tab5}, also affected the sampling uniformity and introduced additional baseline inhomogeneities.